-CBI is continercial or financial information that is both customarily and actually treated as private by its owner.
+CBI is commercial or financial information that is both customarily and actually treated as private by its owner.
 Under the Freedom of Information Act (FOIA) (5 U.S.C.
 552), CBI is exempt from public disclosure.
 If your comments responsive to this AD contain commercial or financial information that is customarily treated as private, that you actually treat as private, and that is relevant or responsive to this AD, it is important that you clearly designate the submitted comments as CBI.
 Please mark each page of your submission containing CBI as "PROPIN."
 The FAA will treat such marked submissions as confidential under the FOIA, and they will not be placed in the public docket of this AD.
-Submissions containing CBI for Model 757 airplanes should be sent to Jeffrey Palmer, Aerospace Engineer, Systems and Equipment Section, FAA, Los Angeles ACO Branch, 3960 Paramount Boulevard, Lakewood, CA 90712-4137; phone: 562-627-5351; email: jeffrey.w.palmer@faa.gov.
-Submissions containing CBI for Model 767 airplanes should be sent to Dean Thompson, Senior Aerospace Engineer, Systems and Equipment Section, FAA, Seattle ACO Branch, 2200 South 216th St., Des Moines, WA 98198; phone and fax: 206-231-3165; email: dean.r.thompson@faa.gov.
+Submissions containing CBI should be sent to Dean Thompson, Aerospace Engineer, Systems and Equipment Section, FAA, Seattle ACO Branch, 2200 South 216th St., Des Moines, WA 98198; phone and fax: 206-231-3165; email: Dean.R.Thompson@faa.gov.
 Any commentary that the FAA receives that is not specifically designated as CBI will be placed in the public docket for this rulemaking.